cchauser/Twitter-real-time-sentiment-analysis/README.md

 The bar graph shows frequency of keywords that people are using in association with the keywords you're looking for.

+It also shows the amount of tweets with each sentiment that are using those keywords.
+So not only are you able to see what people are talking about you're able to see how they feel about each of those words!

 #### Table

 The only tweets that show up here are the tweets sent by the users being followed.
 You can change who is followed by editing the target_users variable in TwitterStream.py. *I'll add a better way to change it in the future*